Penn Station Access

-Penn Station Access is a public works project underway by the Metropolitan Transportation Authority in New York City.
+Penn Station Access (PSA) is a public works project underway by the Metropolitan Transportation Authority in New York City.
 The goal of the project is to allow Metro-North Railroad commuter trains to access Penn Station on Manhattan's West Side, using existing trackage owned by Amtrak.
 Metro-North trains currently terminate exclusively at Grand Central in Midtown Manhattan.

 The project is scheduled to complement Grand Central Madison, which opened as part of East Side Access in 2023, and will commence in two separate phases.
 The first phase, which is under construction, will add four new stations along the Hell Gate Line (part of the Northeast Corridor) in the Bronx and route some New Haven Line trains to Penn Station.
 The second phase, which is unfunded, would add two more stations along the Empire Connection/West Side Line on Manhattan's West Side; this would be served by the Hudson Line.
 An agreement for the first phase was reached in early 2019, and a groundbreaking ceremony took place in December 2022.
 New Haven Line trains are tentatively expected to run into Penn Station in 2027.
-The opening of East Side Access will allow the expanded services to operate at Moynihan Train Hall, an expansion of Penn Station.
+The opening of East Side Access will free up capacity for the expanded services to operate at Moynihan Train Hall, an expansion of Penn Station.

 Background

-A 1969 proposal by the North Bronx Transportation Project considered running trains via the Hell Gate Bridge to Penn Station, with travel times estimated to be 25 minutes.
+A 1969 proposal by the North Bronx Transportation Project considered running trains via the Hell Gate Bridge to Penn Station.
 Some plans for the Second Avenue Subway included integration with the upper portion of the line, providing express service from the East Side of Manhattan to Co-op City and Parkchester.
 This line was also considered for through-running with the Northeast Corridor in New Jersey, easing travel for residents of Westchester and Connecticut trying to get to New Jersey.

 While not proposed officially, in June 1973, two Congressmen and the Mayor of Yonkers proposed having trains run from Stamford, Connecticut, to Penn Station, making stops at Pelham Manor, Co-op City, and Parkchester/Van Nest.
 They proposed that the line be operated by the MTA pending completion of the Second Avenue Subway, which was under construction at the time and slated to be completed in 1980.
 Sixty percent of Co-op City residents that responded to a survey said that they would have used the proposed rail service.

 The Penn Station Access project was initiated on September 2, 1999, when the Federal Transit Administration (FTA), in conjunction with Metro-North Railroad, issued a Notice of Intent (NOI) to prepare a Major Investment Study/Environmental Impact Statement (EIS).
 The EIS was intended to consider possible additions to Metro-North using existing rail lines, with the intention of providing flexibility and increased regional access.
 Rail alternatives originally considered included Hudson and New Haven service, via the Empire Connection and Hell Gate Line, respectively, and a Harlem Line option via wyes at Mott Haven and Spuyten Duyvil.